Stop! Your Lease Extension in Solva Could Be FREE

 Increase your lease and increase your Solva property value

-Leasehold premises in Solva with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
+Leasehold properties in Solva with more than 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
 In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement